anubhavsinha/cloudy-ngram/README.md

 which is a 25Gb size corpus and needs heavy distributed processing (MapReduce etc) to get the IDF.

 Cloudy-ngram makes it easy for everyone to have a free, fast IDF lookup on the cloud.
 It will cache the IDF values eventually with use.

+###tf-idf approach from information theory perspective